Sectional Curvature, Isotropic Curvature, and Yau's Pinching Problem: Abstract

 \section{Abstract}

 We prove that if a closed Riemannian manifold $(M^n,g)$ has finite fundamental group and satisfies the curvature condition

-for all orthonormal four-frame $\{e_1, e_2, e_3, e_4\} \subset T_pM$, then $M$ is homeomorphic to a spherical space form.
+for all orthonormal four-frame $\{e_1, e_2, e_3, e_4\} \subset T_pM$, then the universal cover of $M$ is homeomorphic to the $n$-sphere.
 This generalizes the famous sphere theorem under the stronger condition of $\frac{1}{4}$-pinched sectional curvature.
 As an application, we provide a partial answer to a pinching problem proposed by Yau in 1990.